 However, when it comes to measuring it, are you well equipped with your existing social media analytics tool?
 Or would you require one which supports measurement across platforms such as TikTok, Snapchat, and the likes?

-Your social media analytics platform should be able to support you in this venture, and ace your influencer marketing game.
+Your social media analytics platform should be able to support you in this venture and ace your influencer marketing game.
 Tracking your influencers’ key performance indicators (KPIs) will help you make the right decision and make the most of your influencer marketing efforts.

 What social media metrics should I track for my business?

-When it comes to social media marketing and analytics, almost each and every social media platform out there provides their in-built, native analytics for marketers and executives to deep-dive into.
+When it comes to social media marketing and analytics, almost each and every social media platform out there provide their in-built, native analytics for marketers and executives to deep-dive into.
 For example, Facebook will give you an insights tab on your business profile.
 Twitter, on the other hand will provide you Twitter Analytics if you navigate to the respective tab.
 On Instagram and Pinterest, you will need business accounts to be able to see your channels’ performance and data.

 Once you have figured out how to view the analytics in each of your platforms, or are using a tool for the same (again, more on that in the next section in depth), you will need to set goals for your social media marketing’s efforts.
 But narrowing this down in a sea of options can be quite an intimidating task, which is why the rest of this section is all about the different metrics you need to be looking at and tracking for your brand’s social media marketing efforts.